 About This Program

 The Bachelor of Science in Zoology program explores the diversity of animal life and supports understanding of the behavior, ecology and physiology of animals.
-You'll also have the opportunity to participate in internships and research opportunities, allowing you to gain practical experience in the field.
-Whether you're interested in pursuing a career in wildlife conservation, veterinary medicine or research, this program provides you with the tools and knowledge needed to succeed.
+You will also have the opportunity to participate in internships and research opportunities, allowing you to gain practical experience in the field.
+Whether you are interested in pursuing a career in wildlife conservation, veterinary medicine or research, this program provides you with the tools and knowledge needed to succeed.
 Read more...

 Contact Information